1. Introduction to

 To

-enable the specific repository command is
+enable the specific repository in RHEL 9 using the subscription manager command is

 #sudo